Alwan1584/The-Random-Forest/README.md

 # The-Random-Forest
-This is a python code challenge.
-More information in the Read me file
+This is a python code challenge on Machine learning
+An ensemble model known as a random forest will be created
+which will then be trained using the world population data